canonical/operator/README.md

 operator framework](/TBD) just for you.

-If you've gone through the above already and just want a refresher, or are really impatient and just want to dive in, feel free to carry on down.
+If you've gone through the above already and just want a refresher, or are really impatient and need to dive in, feel free to carry on down.

 ## An Unrelenting Introduction